Ashton Central Swimming Club

 2.1Club has one current (community bank account) and one savings (business premium) account with Barclays Bank.
 Signatories on the accounts are the Treasurer and Chairman.

 2.2Payments can be made by Cheque, On-line banking or by Bank Card.
 Both Treasurer and Chairman have access.
 There is no dual authorisation required or set up for any transaction.
-For this reason, it is important that the Treasurer and Chair should review transactions on the bank account at least once a month and either party should query and unusual transactions and request to see supporting documentation and bank statements when deemed necessary.
+For this reason, it is important that the Treasurer and Chairman should review transactions on the bank account at least once a month and either party should query any unusual transactions and request to see supporting documentation and bank statements when deemed necessary.

 2.3The Committee can request to see bank statements and supporting documentation at committee meetings.